IDLabResearch/eice/EiCGraphAlgo/docs/index.rst

 ..
-Pathfinding Service Documentation documentation master file, created by sphinx-quickstart on Wed Nov 28 14:58:50 2012.
+Everything is Connented Engine Service Documentation documentation master file, created by sphinx-quickstart on Wed Nov 28 14:58:50 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pathfinding Service's documentation!
+Welcome to Everything is Connented Engine Service's documentation!
 =============================================================

 Contents: